D8-X/d8x-cli/README.md

 provide API tokens, access keys and other necessary information.

-After provisioning and configuration is done a couple of files will be created in your current working directory:
+After provisioning and configuration is done a couple of files will be created in your current working directory, such as:

   - hosts.cfg - ansible inventory file
   - id_ed25519 - ssh key used to access servers (added to each provisioned server)
   - id_ed25519.pub - public key of id_ed25519
   - password.txt - default user password on all servers
   - redis_broker_password.txt - password for redis used on the broker server
-  - pg.crt (deprecated) - postgress database root CA certificate (downloaded from server provider)
   - aws_rds_postgres.txt - aws postgres instance credentials (only for AWS provider)
 	- manager_ssh_jump.conf - ssh config file for manager server to be used as jump host (only for AWS provider)